-How hard is it to get into University of Louisville and can I get accepted?
+How hard is it to get into Louisville and can I get accepted?
 The school has a 72% acceptance rate ranking it #12 in Kentucky for lowest rate of acceptance.
-Last year, 10,032 out of 13,851 applicants were admitted making University of Louisville a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Last year, 10,032 out of 13,851 applicants were admitted making Louisville a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 42 percent.
 University of Louisville typically accepts and attracts "B+" average high school students.
 Only 29% of those admitted chose to enroll in the school.

 Sponsored by Cappex

 |SAT Test||25th Percentile Score|